oracle/coherence-operator/docs/prometheusoperator.md

 ## Log in to Grafana

-In a browser, go to the URL, `http://127.0.0.1:3000/d/coh-main/coherence-dashboard-main` to access the main Coherence dashboard.
+In a browser, go to the URL, `http://127.0.0.1:3000/d/coh-main` to access the main Coherence dashboard.

-On the Grafana login page, enter the login id, `admin` and the password, `prom-operator`.
+On the Grafana login page, enter the login id, `admin` and the default password, `prom-operator`.

+> **Note:** You should change this password once you have logged in.

 Click `Home` on the upper left corner of the page to get a list of preconfigured dashboards.
 Click ` Coherence Dashboard Main`.